-- LADS 120

-ENICL 101

-- ENGL 101

-- GLST 201RLST 100 level

-- Arts & Creative ExpressionScientific Investigation
+- Arts & Creative Expression

-- Scientific Investiga
+- Scientific Investigation

 - Quantitative Analysis/Data Literacy

 - Meaning & Interpretation of the Human Experience

-- ETHICSWCHC

 - Analysis of the Social World

 - Civic Life & Engagement

 CORE Curriculum for Bachelor of Arts and Bachelor of Science

 The CORE Curriculum as it appears here applies to students who matriculated in August of 2022 and to all future classes unless noted in the Catalog for the matriculation year.
 This includes first-year students and transfer students, with frewer than 15 credits, who do not have "CORE-to-CORE" status.
 Students currently enrolled as of August 2022 also follow the CORE Curriculum in this catalog; however, these students may substitute CORE requirements from the catalog of their matriculation year with approval of their advisor.